-Statewide, average water use is roughly 50% environmental, 40% agricultural, and 10% urban.
-However, the percentage of water use by sector varies dramatically across regions and between wet and dry years.
-Some of the water used by each of these sectors returns to rivers and groundwater basins, and can be used again.
+Statewide, average water use is roughly 50% environmental, 40% agricultural, and 10% urban, although the percentage of water use by sector varies dramatically across regions and between wet and dry years.
+Some of the water used by each of these sectors returns to rivers and groundwater basins and can be used again.
 (These official estimates were last updated in 2010, so they do not reflect recent drought-related changes in water use.)

 - Environmental water provides multiple benefits.

 Environmental water use falls into four categories: water in rivers protected as "wild and scenic” under federal and state laws, water required for maintaining habitat within streams, water that supports wetlands within wildlife preserves, and water needed to maintain water quality for agricultural and urban use.
-Most water allocated to the environment does not affect other water uses.
 More than half of California’s environmental water use occurs in rivers along the state’s north coast.
 These waters are largely isolated from major agricultural and urban areas and their wild and scenic status protects them from significant future development.
 In dry years, the share of water that goes to the environment decreases dramatically as flows diminish in rivers and streams.
 During this latest drought, the state also reduced water for the environment to reserve some supplies for farms and cities.

-- Agricultural water use is holding steady even while the economic value of farm production is growing.
+- Agricultural water use is falling, while the economic value of farm production is growing.

-Approximately nine million acres of farmland in California are irrigated, representing roughly 80% of all human water use.
+Approximately nine million acres of farmland in California are irrigated, representing roughly 80% of all water used for businesses and homes.
 Higher revenue perennial crops—nuts, grapes, and other fruit—have increased as a share of irrigated crop acreage (from 27% in 1998 to 32% in 2010 statewide, and from 33% to 40% in the southern Central Valley).
-This shift, plus rising crop yields, has increased the value of farm output (from $16.3 billion of gross state product in 1998 to $22.3 billion in 2010, in 2010 dollars), thereby increasing the value of agricultural water used.
+This shift, plus rising crop yields, has increased the value of agricultural water used.
+Farm production generated 60% more gross state product in 2014 than in 1980, even though farm water use was about 15% lower.
 But even as the agricultural economy is growing, the rest of the economy is growing faster.
-Today, farm production and food processing only generate about 2% of California’s gross state product, down from about 5% in the early 1960s.
+Today, farm production and food processing generate about 2% of California’s gross state product, down from about 5% in the early 1960s.

-- Despite population growth, total urban water use is also holding steady.
+- Despite population growth, total urban water use has also fallen.

 The San Francisco Bay and South Coast regions account for most urban water use in California.
-These regions rely heavily on water imported from other parts of the state.
-Roughly half of urban water use is for residential and commercial landscaping.
-Despite population growth and urban expansion, total urban water use has remained roughly constant over the past 20 years.
-Per-capita water use has declined significantly—from 232 gallons per day in 1990 to 178 gallons per day in 2010—reflecting substantial efforts to reduce water use through pricing incentives and mandatory installation of water saving technologies like low-flow toilets and shower heads.
-Coastal regions use far less water per capita than inland regions—145 gallons per day in response to drought-related conservation requirements.
+Both rely heavily on water imported from other parts of the state.
+Total urban water use has been falling even as the population grows.
+Even before the latest drought, per capita water use had declined significantly—from 232 gallons per day in 1995 to 178 gallons per day in 2010—reflecting substantial efforts to reduce water use through pricing incentives and mandatory installation of water-saving technologies like low-flow toilets and shower heads.
+In 2015, per capita use fell to 130 gallons per day in response to drought-related conservation requirements.
 Much of the recent savings focused on reducing landscape watering, which makes up roughly half of all urban water use.
 It is too early to know how much of these savings will persist beyond the drought.

 - The current drought exposes major water use challenges.

-Agriculture relies heavily on groundwater during droughts—particularly in the Central Valley, where most agricultural water use occurs, the failure to manage groundwater sustainably limits its availability as a drought reserve.
-The increase in perennial crops—which need to be watered every year—has made the region even more vulnerable.
-In urban areas, the greatest potential for further water savings lies in reducing landscaping irrigation—a shift requiring behavioral changes, not just the adoption of new technology.
+Agriculture relies heavily on groundwater during droughts—particularly in the Central Valley—but more sustainable groundwater management will be needed to maintain this key drought reserve.
+The increase in perennial crops, which need to be watered every year, has made Central Valley farming even more vulnerable.
+In urban areas, the greatest potential for further water savings lies in long-term reductions in landscape irrigation—a shift requiring changes in plantings and watering habits.
 Finally, state and federal regulators must make tough decisions about how and when to allocate water to the environment during a drought.
-They are faced with balancing short-term economic impacts on urban and agricultural water users against long-term harm—even risk of extinction—of fish and wildlife.
+They are faced with balancing short-term economic impacts on urban and agricultural water users against long-term harm—even risk of extinction—to fish and wildlife.